Botanical Name: Solanum melongena

 Thinning: Start indoors; plant 18" apart outside

-Harvesting: 'Long Purple' should be harvested when the fruit is 8"–10" long and the skin is still shiny.
+Harvesting: 'Long Purple' should be harvested when the fruit is no longer than 10" and the skin is still shiny; can be harvested at baby size.
 If you are in doubt about maturity level, note that it's better to harvest eggplants a little young rather than wait until they are overly mature with dull skin, eventually possibly turning a golden color, with plentiful seeds, and bitter taste.
 To harvest, cut the stem with pruners.
 Plants will produce four or more fruits.
 Continual harvest will encourage more production.